Gyeyang District: Transportation

-Gyeyang-gu is served by Incheon Subway Line 1.
+Gyeyang District is served by Incheon Subway Line 1.
 It also served by AREX.

 Education

-Gyeongin National University of Education has a campus in Gyeyang-gu.
+Gyeongin National University of Education has a campus in Gyeyang District.

 Bugincheon Middle School in Gyesan-1 Dong opened in 1999.
 It has three buildings.
 During the period 2008 to 2010, it enrolled 1288 students, equally divided between boys and girls.
 English language is one area of instruction.